Suizer98/docker-arcgis-enterprise/README.md

 127.0.0.1 datastore datastore.local
 ```

-- Administrative rights to modify `/etc/hosts` on both WSL2 and host machine
+You need to have administrative rights to modify `/etc/hosts` on both WSL2 and host machine.
-- Services must be accessible on their respective ports
+You may also explore to use Nginx reverse proxy.

 ## Setup enterprise geodatabases connection